BenedictRasmussen/sampleGoReact/helloWorld/README.md

 ```

 # Creating basic react page
-This is the super brief rundown of getting the React page live
+This is the super brief rundown of getting the React page live.

 - Created `static/index.js` and `static/hello.js`.
 These are the absolute most basic React components possible.
-- Created `dist/` directory.
+- Created `dist/` directory<sup>3</sup>.
 This separates the static html and bundled code from the JS that we are modifying in our source code
-- Create Added react element to html element with id 'greeting'
 - Created `dist/index.html`.
 Has div with id 'greeting' (which is required and referenced in `static/index.js#render()`) and includes a script called `bundle.js` (not yet created...)
 - Configured webpack.config.js.
 I cheated an used a config from a personal project to speed up the process...
 Webpack configuration is a massive topic.
 The important pieces:
   - `const` definitions give us access to varying JS libraries